dkt26111/devstack-vagrant/README.md

 It was originally forked from https://github.com/openstack-dev/devstack-vagrant.
 Below is the original README from that repo.

+> **Note for Windows Users:**

+> - If you are running vagrant under Windows, you must take of the CRLF after checking out the code.
+> - One way is to run dos2unix on all files under the puppet directory
+> - dos2unix is available here: https://sourceforge.net/projects/dos2unix/

 It is *almost* fully generic, but still hard codes a few things about my environment for lack of a way to figure out how to do this completely generically (puppet templates currently hate me under